 Photo Above: Serpentine Road Among Green Hills of Peak District National Park

-The staycation could well be the holiday of choice for summer/autumn 2020.
-With foreign travel restricted and the possibility of coronavirus lurking in every corner, a UK break is now top of the bill.
+The staycation could well still be the holiday of choice for summer/autumn 2022.
+With the possibility of coronavirus still lurking, a UK break is the easy way to avoid tricky travel plans.

 Fortunately, this is no hardship because from Land’s End to John O’Groats there’s a whole world of beauty available on our doorsteps.
-It seems likely that our beach resorts, Bournemouth, Brighton and even Blackpool could be busier than they’ve been since the 1970s, meanwhile, the British countryside offers other hugely appealing options and potentially fewer crowds.
+The British countryside offers other hugely appealing options, far from the madding crowds.

 Take a walk on the wild side